I Get Crazy

-"I Get Crazy" is a song by Trinidadian-American rapper and singer Nicki Minaj.
-It features Young Money label-mate Lil Wayne.
-The song was included on Minaj's Beam Me Up Scotty mixtape, finding minor success on the US Rap chart and R&B/Hip-Hop chart.
+"I Get Crazy" is a song by rapper Nicki Minaj, featuring Young Money Entertainment founder Lil Wayne, Young Money being the record label Nicki was on at the time.
+The song was included on Minaj's third mixtape Beam Me Up Scotty (2009), finding minor success on the US Rap chart and R&B/Hip-Hop chart, despite not being released as a single for the project.

-Background and recording
+Background and release

-"I Get Crazy" was included on Minaj's mixtape Beam Me Up Scotty.
+"I Get Crazy" was included on Minaj's mixtape Beam Me Up Scotty (2009).
 The song was later release as a "street single" prior to the mixtape's official release after charting on the US Hot R&B/Hip-Hop Songs charts due to heavy airplay.
 In an interview with MTV News, Minaj described the song as a "real dope song".
 She revealed that after recording the track, she played it back for Lil Wayne who ended up adding his own verse into the song, causing Minaj to add an additional verse in the song.
 During Wayne's recording, he self-recorded his guitar back-beat, adding to the genre of the song.
 Discussing the songs merge of genres, Minaj stated:

 Described as "bananas" by Felipe Delerme of The Fader, "I Get Crazy" features Minaj's distinct voice and powerful/aloof rap style, rapidly rapping with cocky lyrics.
 The song incorporates a sample that resembles a signature alarm from The Bomb Squad.
 When asked if the song would be performed on tour via-Twitter, Minaj revealed to fans that "I Get Crazy" ranks as her least favorite collaboration with Wayne.

 The song was officially released on streaming platforms, along with the rest of the mixtape and 3 new songs, in May 2021.